rlunde/funtodone/src/github.com/rlunde/funtodone/README.md

 ## Where are all the testimonials?

-Shouldn't we have all kinds of glowing testimonials from celebrities and People With Credentials, saying how wonderful _funtodone_ is, and that it helped them immeasurably and make them who they are today?
+Shouldn't we have all kinds of glowing testimonials from celebrities and People With Credentials, saying how wonderful _funtodone_ is, and that it helped them immeasurably and made them who they are today?

 Yeah, I guess.
 We probably ought to wait until we have something working, though, and then see about getting somebody to try it out.